 Starting September 17th students no longer need to schedule an appointment to take the placement test.
 The Accuplacer test is now offered on a walk-in basis to allow more flexibility and freedom for students.
-Students can test Monday – Thursday anytime between 9:00 am – 2:30 pm.
+Students can test Monday – Thursday anytime between 9:00 am – 2:30 pm in the Testing Center on both campuses.
 No appointment is needed!

 Before scheduling a placement test, be sure that any SAT/ACT scores are on file with the Admissions Department: firstname.lastname@example.org

 Placement testing policy is mandated by our governing authority, the Alabama Community College System.